Some hits that Sethra and Kiera are the same person:

 That revelation also makes Kiera's observation that whomever the man she's investigating in Orca might be, he isn't Sethra Lavode a Moment Of Funny.

-In a very minor example of Fridge Brilliance, in Issola Vlad inspects the Morganti blade given to him by the Jenoine, and notes that it's somewhat blade-heavy for his preferences.
-What seems like yet another demonstration of Vlad's weapon-savvy may, in fact, have been Foreshadowing of how Spellbreaker will wrap itself around the dagger's hilt when it's transformed into Godslayer/Lady Teldra, thus adding to the grip's weight and balancing out the weapon nicely for him!
+Issola: Vlad inspects the Morganti blade given to him by the Jenoine, and notes that it's somewhat blade-heavy for his preferences.
+This foreshadowes how Spellbreaker wraps itself around the dagger's hilt when it's transformed into Godslayer/Lady Teldra, thus adding to the grip's weight and balancing out the weapon.

 In The Paths of the Dead, Morrolan, Arra and Teldra fight some Eastern villagers who couldn't understand their language, and Teldra ponders how it might not have been necessary if only they could have spoken to each other.
 Hundreds of years later in Issola, Teldra uses her ability to speak Jenoine to prevent a fight from breaking out.
 Had she been studying languages ever since PotD, in hope of averting needless bloodshed?

-Fridge Brilliance: Jhereg's colors are grey and black.
+Jhereg's colors are grey and black.
 For Dragaerans, grey is the color of death while black is the color of sorcery.
-Now, what are the two major branches of House Jhereg and what are they most infamous for trading in?
+This is a reference to the two major branches of House Jhereg, which are known for their assassins and their sorceresses.

 Aibynn's use of drumming to open up a pathway to Verra's realm at the end of Phoenix seems like a complete Deus ex Machina at first, given there's no other hint that he's got any magical or psychic talents.
 But when you consider the nature of the Dragaeran afterlife, and the fact that Aibynn is a ritual ("surfy") drummer by preference, it makes sense: pure-blooded House members find their way through the Paths of the Dead using information from books unique to their individual House, but the natives of Elde and Greenaere have no Houses.
 As cross-breeds, they can't navigate the Paths the way House members do, so their culture found an alternative method of getting to the Halls of Judgement, using mystical drumming rites (possibly necromantic?) to open the way for the deceased.